deciduously/music/post.md

 The linked blogpost is considerably more brief and assumes a greater degree of background knowledge than this particular adventure, but that's not to discredit it at all - that write-up and Wikipedia were all I needed to complete this translation with absolutely not a clue how this whole thing worked going in.

-Here's a step-by-step video demonstration:
+Here's a step-by-step video demonstration of the [pipeline](https://en.wikipedia.org/wiki/Pipeline_%28Unix%29) in sequence:

 {% youtube uLhQQSKhTok %}

-We're not going to do what that [code](https://en.wikipedia.org/wiki/Source_code) does exactly, and I'm not going to elaborate on what any of these specific steps of the [pipeline](https://en.wikipedia.org/wiki/Pipeline_%28Unix%29) mean.
-Nevertheless, it serves as a solid [roadmap](https://en.wikipedia.org/wiki/Plan) for this code.
-Each line calls out to some other tool present on a standard [desktop](https://en.wikipedia.org/wiki/Desktop_computer) [Linux](https://en.wikipedia.org/wiki/Linux) [distribution](https://en.wikipedia.org/wiki/Linux_distribution) like [Ubuntu](https://en.wikipedia.org/wiki/Ubuntu):
+I've gotta be honest - I didn't even try it myself.
+Im'm not going to do what that [code](https://en.wikipedia.org/wiki/Source_code) does in this post, and I'm not going to elaborate on what any of these specific steps of the pipeline mean.
+Nevertheless, it serves as a solid [roadmap](https://en.wikipedia.org/wiki/Plan) for this program.
+Each command of this pipeline calls out to some other tool present on a standard [desktop](https://en.wikipedia.org/wiki/Desktop_computer) [Linux](https://en.wikipedia.org/wiki/Linux) [distribution](https://en.wikipedia.org/wiki/Linux_distribution) like [Ubuntu](https://en.wikipedia.org/wiki/Ubuntu) to perform a series of operations on some continuous incoming data:

 1. `cat /dev/urandom`: Get a stream of random binary data.
 1. `hexdump -v -e '/1 "%u\n"'`: Convert binary to 8-bit base-10 integers (0-255).